• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Transmitter Circuits / Make a Walkie Talkie Circuit using FM Radio
+You are here: Home / Wireless Circuits / Make a Walkie Talkie Circuit using FM Radio

 Make a Walkie Talkie Circuit using FM Radio

-In this post we learn how to make a simple homemade walkie talkie circuit using ordinary FM transmitters and FM radios.
+In this post I have explained how to make a simple homemade walkie talkie circuit using ordinary FM transmitters and FM radios.
 It's a perfectly tested design by me.

 I could talk with my nephew who stays on first floor through a pair of these transmitters with crystal clear transmission.